P7XCKD/NF/Notes Factory/Semister 3/DBS/xps (shortified)/dbs xp 5.md

      SELECT replace('jack and jue', 'j', 'bl') FROM dual;
      ```

-     Conclusion:
+### Conclusion:
-  hence , we successfully performed Implementation of Aggregate and Character Functions
+We successfully performed the implementation of aggregate and character functions.